 Do I need noise-efficient tyres?

 A noise-efficient tyre has one big advantage over others: lower noise means less fatigue for the driver.
-Although tyre labelling is measured for the noise a tyre makes on the outside rather than inside the car, quieter tyres make for a more relaxed journey as well as causing less disturbance to anyone near the car as it drives down the road.
+Although tyre labelling is measured for the noise a tyre makes on the outside rather than inside the car, quiet tyres make for a more relaxed journey as well as causing less disturbance to anyone near the car as it drives down the road.

 What are noise-efficient tyres?